Dresae/PrcW15-Login_D/README.md

 ## 2. InputField.jsx component
 Here we are integrating a reusable React component called **InputField**, which is customizable and can be used for different types of inputs.

-Though this component we included icons and a toggle feature to show or hide the password characters.
+Through this component we included icons and a toggle feature to show or hide the password characters.

 ***

-## Code breakdown
+# Code breakdown

 -  **Importing _useState_ from React**
 >